'Relic' Review: Deterioration Is The Real Devil In This Psychological Horror

-It’s spooky season after all so why not tune into some indie horror for now?
-Relic, directed by Japanese-Australian Natalie Erika James in her feature debut and written by her and Christian White, tells a story of a family of three different generations when the grandmother goes missing from her house and her daughter and granddaughter show up for search parties or a possible return.
+It’s spooky season after all, so why not tune into some indie horror for now?
+Relic, directed by Natalie Erika James in her feature film debut and written by Christian White and James, tells a story of a family of three different generations when the grandmother goes missing from her house and her daughter and granddaughter show up for search parties or a possible return.
 Shifting gracefully between the mainstream frights and more arthouse-y horror, its limited main cast features Robyn Nevin (as Edna, the grandmother), Emily Mortimer (Kay, Edna’s daughter) and Bella Heathcote (Sam, Kay’s daughter).
 Despite lacking certain focus at times, there’s enough terror and levels for it to be thoughtful while the ending especially makes up for the ride.

 Smileys: Story, ending, Robyn Nevin

 It’s really just small stuff that could’ve been better to make Relic one of the better horror films of recent times, much of that is just too spoiler-y to write about.